niravsutariya/watermark-jimp/README.md

 - **ratio** - To specify watermark text.
 Default is 'Sample watermark'.
 - **opacity** - To specify value between 0.1 to 1 of watermark image.
 Default is '1'.
 - **dstPath** - To specify the output path.
 Default is 'watermark-jimp.jpg'.
+- **position** - To specify the position of watermark.
+Default is 'center' **Supported position value to be:** 'top-left', 'top-center', 'top-right', 'center-left', 'center', 'center-right', 'bottom-left', 'bottom-center', 'bottom-right'

 **Example**